arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### Distinguish groups more clearly with color and shape

-We'll improve this plot by using shape and color together to mark the Classification groups.
+We'll improve this plot by using shape (controlled by the `style` argument) and color (controlled by `hue`) together to mark the smoking status groups.

 <div class = "important">
 Tip: Don't use color alone to convey important information in your plots because if your end users are unable to distinguish the colors, the plot loses its value.
 Instead, double-up color information with another element, such as marker shape, to make the different groups easier to distinguish.